Hosting and deployment

 Gotcha

-The sanity deploy command works by building the source files in your studio project to static files, which is then uploaded and served from your chosen sanity.studio domain.
+command works by building the source files in your studio project into static files, which are then uploaded and served from your chosen sanity.studio

-Note that there's no authentication involved when serving the built source files, so make sure to not include any sensitive data in your studio code (schema files, package.json, config files, custom inputs, etc).
+Note that no authentication is involved when serving the built source files, so make sure not to include any sensitive data (schema files, package.json, config files, custom inputs, etc.) in your studio code.

 # With the CLI globally installed